Neck pain can be caused by problems with your muscles, joints, discs and/or nerves.

 This video is the second in the series of four specifically on neck pain — so keep your eyes open for the next few Saturday mornings for more information on healthy necks.
 Please forward these emails to anyone you know who is suffering with neck problems.
 You never know how it might change their life!

-If you are suffering from neck pain and don’t know what is causing it, reserve a new injury appointment with me and we can pinpoint your issue so you can get relief.
-Schedule your appointment 24/7 on our website today.
+If you are suffering from neck pain and don’t know what is causing it, book an appointment with me and we can pinpoint your issue so you can get relief.